OpelShniopel/AccessControlAuthorizationSystem/README.md

 ### Compilation Issues for Renesas Platform

-When compiling for Renesas boards (UNO R4 WiFi/Minima), you might encounter compilation errors due to C++ reserved words in the `r_sce_if.h` file.
+When compiling for Renesas boards (UNO R4 WiFi), you might encounter compilation errors due to C++ reserved words in the `r_sce_if.h` file.
 This file is included through dependencies and needs to be modified to compile successfully.

 1. **Locate the `r_sce_if.h` file:**